Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Gandhi.md

 Friend of [[Nehru]]

-Want to reform the caste system
 Coined the term "Harijan" ("children of god") in place of "untouchable", rejected by dalits

 Assassinated in 1948

+## Gandhian vision

+- *Decentralized* government
+- *Self-sufficient villages*
+- No hierarchy
+- Reform the caste system